-What Are the Parts of an Appraisal?
+What Are the Components of an Appraisal?

-So, what party makes sure the property is worth the amount being paid?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the property is worth the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Accredited Appraisals will ensure, you as an interested party, are informed.

-This is where the appraiser pulls information on local building costs, labor rates and other elements to derive how much it would cost to construct a property similar to the one being appraised.
-This estimate usually sets the maximum on what a property would sell for.
+Here, we pull information on local building costs, the cost of labor and other elements to derive how much it would cost to replace the property being appraised.
+This figure usually sets the upper limit on what a property would sell for.
 It's also the least used predictor of value.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueDepending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
+Note: While the appraised value is probably the most accurate indication of what a property is worth, it probably will not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
 Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Accredited Appraisals will guarantee you discover the most accurate property value, so you can make the most informed real estate decisions.
+At the end of the day, an appraiser from Accredited Appraisals will help you discover the most accurate property value, so you can make profitable real estate decisions.